ahmadnajmi90/nexscholarsys/README.md

 1. **Multiple Search Types:**
    - **Supervisor Search:** For students to find potential research supervisors
    - **Student Search:** For academicians to find potential students to supervise
-   - **Collaborator Search:** For academicians to find potential research collaborators
+   - **Collaborator Search:** For academicians to find potential research collaborators (academicians only)

 2. **Role-Based Access Control:**
    - Only academicians can search for students and collaborators